rmrk-team/evm/docs/implementations/RMRKExternalEquipImpl.md

 function getResourceMeta(uint64 resourceId) external view returns (string)
 ```

-Used to fetch the resource data of the specified resource.
+Used to fetch the resource metadata of the specified resource.

 *Resources are stored by reference mapping `_resources[resourceId]`.*